-Under the Rift Basin Area PSA, during the initial exploration period which has been extended by 12 months to expire in February 2018, the Company and its partners are obligated to complete G&G operations (including the acquisition of 8,000 square kilometers of full tensor gravity and 400 kilometers of 2D seismic) with a minimum gross expenditure of \$5.0 million.
-At March 31, 2017, the Company's working interest in the Rift Basin Area Block was 100%.
+Under the Rift Basin Area PSA, during the initial exploration period which has been extended by 12 months to expire in February 2018, the Company is obligated to complete G&G operations (including the acquisition of 8,000 square kilometers of full tensor gravity and 400 kilometers of 2D seismic) with a minimum gross expenditure of \$5.0 million.
+At September 30, 2017, the Company's working interest in the Rift Basin Area Block was 100%.